farzad-mos/CV_engineer/1_CV_programming/README.md

-# Asignment by Lendurai #1:

-1. Computer vision programming
+# 1. Computer vision programming
 - Find a satellite image, covering at least 1km^2
 - Write a C++ program that takes as an input (satellite_image, x, y, altitude_m, tilt_degrees), and:
 - generates a “camera image” that is an imitation of an image from a drone camera